Everything you need to know about...

 Diet and Hunting

-Coatala are carnivorous.
-They hunt small mammals and reptiles such as puckoo, gurps and runeboo.
-Although Coatala do hunt wyngling sized runeboo, they do not hunt wynglings as they have been domesticated and bred as wyngling guardians for hundreds of years.
+Coatala are mainly carnivorous.
+They hunt small mammals and reptiles such as puckoo, gurps and sometimes even runeboos.
+Coats however do not EVER hunt wynglings, as they have been domesticated and bred as wyngling guardians for hundreds of years.

-Feral Coatala are a huge menace in the Wyngro ecosystem and are usually tracked and killed or captured and reformed back to a more domesticated state as to not disrupt the circle of life.
-They could easily make a species go extinct since their large size from selective breeding gives them very little to worry about in the wild.
+Feral Coatala are a huge menace in the Wyngro ecosystem and are usually tracked and killed or captured to be reformed back to a more domesticated state.

 Coatala have a very unique way of hunting in the wild.
 They are extremely flexible at climbing and will often perch atop a tall tree, waiting very still until something wanders underneath.
 That’s when the Coatala will leap off the tree and drop onto its prey, usually killing it from impact alone.
 They have a very malleable frame that takes falls very well, as its skeleton is well evolved to survive falling from great heights.
 (Especially if it misses its prey)